Top Ten Screen Anti-Heroes

 9: Doc Holliday: Tombstone - Val Kilmer

 The only entry that was a real person from history.
 However, it is purely Val Kilmers's delivery that we are focusing on.
 Even alongside such giants as Kurt Russell and Powers Boothe, the whole movie is remembered for the wise-cracking, perpetually drunk, tuberculosis-riddled John 'Doc' Holliday.
 A friend of the main character, Wyatt Earp, and a man feared for his deadly pistol skills.
-The film focuses around the events before and after the infamous gunfight at the OK Corral (proving that the Wild West was a bit of a gimmick considering its most famous shootout only claimed three lives).
+The film focuses around the events before and after the infamous gunfight at the OK Corral (proving that the so-called Wild West was a bit of a gimmick considering its most famous shootout only claimed three lives).
 It is a classic movie, rich with the great trope of revenge.
 There is not soul-searching or lessons to be learned by the better man.
-It is pure old-fashioned action and one of the best nineties flicks.
+It is pure old-fashioned action and among the best from the nineties.
 Still it is made by Val Kilmer's slurred sarcasm, and his cool phrasework.
 How many people have said the line "I'm your huckleberry" in a southern accent to emulate the Doc?
 Daft considering he did not even say that, but still, I bet you have all heard it or said it, regardless of how wrong.

 10: Travis Bickle:: Taxi Driver - Robert DeNiro

 Okay so none of us want to be Travis Bickle.
 Doesn't take away that we all probably want to do what he did.
 He shows he is a good intelligent man, he takes underage prostitute Iris and berates her for being a fool.
 Here showing he has a streetwise head and a considerable heart.
-However, then he takes his date, an intelligent, strong, succesful young woman in local politics to a porno theatre.
+However, then he takes his date, an intelligent, strong, succesful young woman, to a porno theatre.
 We relate to him and then he baffles us. the narrative and the progression and the thought of "A real rain" coming is just to exciting to avoid.

 A perfect study of the juxtaposition the the duality of man creates in us all is shown to extremes here.
 Intelligent, gripping, and gruesome (the reason it goes to different camera styles at the end shootout was so it would not be banned from general cinemas under censorship laws).

-Like Doug Stanhope said: "Robert DeNiro used to be an actor" and when you compare his modern phned-in rubbish to masterpieces of craft-work like this, you can see why some people think he has sold out.
+Like Doug Stanhope said: "Robert DeNiro used to be an actor" and when you compare his modern phoned-in rubbish to masterpieces of craft-work like this, you can see why some people think he has sold out.
 An epoch-making character.
 Possibly with the most imitated line in cinema history

 Nina Myers: 24, Sarah Clarke